PhilPlantMan/shimadzu-rearray-generator/README.md

 1. Install pyinstaller: `pip install pyinstaller'
 2. Change directory to repository directory
-3. Run `pyinstaller shimadzu-rearray-generator.spec shimadzu-rearray-generator.py`
+3. [`edit file_version_info.txt` with version number etc]
+4. Run `shimadzu-rearray-generator.py --add-data "shimadzu_adapter_coordinates.csv;." --version-file file_version_info.txt`
-4. The `.spec` file defines, amongst other things, what other files are bundled with the distribution.
+5. The `.spec` file defines, amongst other things, what other files are bundled with the distribution.
-5. A `dist` directory will be produced that can be deployed to customers.
+6. A `dist` directory will be produced that can be deployed to customers.

 ## For Users